HewlettPackard/dlcookbook-dlbs/models/bvlc_alexnet/README.md

 caffe_commit: 709dc15af4a06bebda027c1eb2b3f3e3375d5077
 ---

+# Modifications

+This model is a replication of the model described in the [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) publication __with the following modifications__:

+> All grouped convolutions are removed.
+These layers are affected: `conv2`, `conv4` and `conv5`.

+# Original message
 This model is a replication of the model described in the [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) publication.

 Differences:
 - not training with the relighting data-augmentation;